3. What Is the Content of Game Thinking?

 -

-Boundaries are not fixed but evolve according to the game and environment.
+Boundaries are flexible and shift according to the game and environment.

 -